felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/user-interface.md

 Each row in the logs displays the following information:

-- **TIME**: The date and time the request was sent.
+- **Time**: The date and time the request was sent.
-- **DIRECTION**: The apps sending and receiving the request, in the format Origin → Destination.
+- **Direction**: The apps sending and receiving the request, in the format Origin → Destination.
-- **STATUS**: The status of the request.
-The value OK indicates that the request has been successfully received, otherwise a message will explain the type of error occurred.
+- **Endpoint**: The status of the request.
+The value `OK` indicates that the request has been successfully received, otherwise a message will explain the type of error occurred.

 Clicking on a request will expand it to reveal the detailed logs of the request and its response.